sarabehnamian/Origins-of-Ancient-Eurasian-Genomes/README.md

 ![This is an image](source_code.png)

-`Please follow the steps if you want the pipeline to run on new datasets with examples of inputs and outputs. `
+`Please follow these steps if you want the pipeline to run on new datasets with examples of inputs and outputs. `

 ```
 STEP0 - Converting genotype file